 The principal activities of Cave Shepherd & Co.
-Limited ('the Company') and its subsidiaries (together 'the Group') are retailing, provision of financial services and holding of investments.
+Limited ('the Company') and its subsidiaries (together 'the Group') are provision of financial services, retailing and holding of investments.

 The Company is a limited liability company incorporated and domiciled under the Laws of Barbados.
-The address of its registered office is 10-14 Broad Street, Bridgetown, Barbados.
+The address of its registered office is One + Haggatt Hall, Haggatt Hall, St. Michael, Barbados.